zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/fields/input-number.md

 ## Validation

-While the browser validation invalidate any entry that isn't a number, it It inherits common validation with the following specifics:
+While the browser validation invalidates any entry that isn't a number, it inherits common validation with the following specifics:

 | Validation | Description | Dynamic | Browser Side | Server Side |
 | ---------- | ----------- | :-----: | :----------: | :---------: |